A Brief Overview

 The Team

-KARDIA has a director (the Canon for Church Planting) and four board members, two of whom are area Bishops serving our Diocese.
-These board members serve as recruiters, coaches, consultants and an assessment team for our church plants and planters.
+KARDIA has a director (the ADOC Canon for Church Planting) and five board members, two of whom are area Bishops serving our Diocese.
+The ADOSC Canon for Church Planting is on this board as well.
+They all serve as recruiters, coaches, consultants and an assessment team for our church plants and planters.
 They formally meet once-per-month, but remain in regular communication between these meetings.
 The number of board members is not fixed but determined by need and availability of qualified leaders.
-We are funded exclusively by the Diocese of the Carolinas.
+We are funded exclusively by the Diocese of the Carolinas and the Diocese of South Carolina.
 Meet the team here.

 Strategic Mission